dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

  | | Bit 13.
 Response TrunCation (TC).
  | | Bit 14.
 Response Authoritative Answer (AA).
 ||
 query-rcode | Q | Query RCODE.
 If the Query contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.
-Optional.
 ||
 query-classtype-index | QT | The index in the Class/Type table of the CLASS and TYPE of the first Question.
-Optional.
 ||
 query-qd-count | QT | The QDCOUNT in the Query, or Response if no Query present.
-Optional.
 ||
 query-an-count | Q | Query ANCOUNT.
-Optional.
 ||
 query-ar-count | Q | Query ARCOUNT.
-Optional.
 ||
 query-ns-count | Q | Query NSCOUNT.
-Optional.
 ||
 edns-version | QO | The Query EDNS version.
-Optional.
 ||
 udp-buf-size | QO | The Query EDNS sender's UDP payload size.
-Optional.
 ||
 opt-rdata-index | QO | The index in the NAME/RDATA table of the OPT RDATA.
-Optional.
 ||
 response-rcode | R | Response RCODE.
 If the Response contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.
-Optional.

 ## Question table